joemoose/dungeoneers.d20/docs/equipment.md

 Crates contain a specific type of expedition equipment as follows:

-- **Books Crate** contains new Bags of Books.
-- **Food Crate** contains Rations.
+- **Food Crate** contains rations.
-- **Gear Crate** contains new Adventuring Gear.
+- **Gear Crate** contains new adventuring gear.
-- **Healing Supplies Crate** contains new Healer’s Kits.
+- **Healing Supplies Crate** contains new healer’s kits.
 - **Survival Crate**: contains gear and clothing for surviving the extremes in wilderness travel.
 Specified on purchase as either hot- or cold-weather survival crates.
 - **Tools Crate** contains repair tools and crafting materials.
-- **Water Barrel** contains refills for a Waterskin.
+- **Water Barrel** contains refills for a waterskin.

 ### Cost

 A new crate costs ten times that of the item it contains.
-For example, a *gear crate* costs 200 coins (10 x 20 coins for one Adventuring Gear).
+For example, a *gear crate* costs 200 coins (10 x 20 coins for one adventuring gear).
 If a crate does not have a listed item cost, such as crafting and survival crates, the price is 200 coins.

 ### Uses